top of page

 • An International Lab for Actor Training & Performance | Physical Lab

 Physical Lab is an international lab for actor training and embodiment.
 Workshops, masterclasses, mentorships, residencies, and private coaching are offered to actors and performers seeking to improve their craft utilising the body as the point of entry.
-THE BODY IS THE POINT OF ENTRY Physical Lab is an international laboratory for actor training & performance with a focus on physical presence and embodiment.
-Our workshops are led by distinguished industry professionals and are accessible to all skill levels.
-SEE WHAT'S ON WHAT WE OFFER WORKSHOP Our workshops are short format Labs—usually one to three days in length—and intended for those who are new to the Physical Lab methodology or looking to brush up on their performance training.
+SEE WHAT'S ON A LABORATORY FOR PRESENCE IN ACTING Discover presence and its embodiment as an essential tool for authentic expression, and learn how to bring this fully into your own performance.
+WHAT WE OFFER WORKSHOP Our workshops are short format Labs—usually one to three days in length—and intended for those who are new to the Physical Lab methodology or looking to brush up on their performance training.
 BEST SUITED FOR: STUDENTS | ALL LEVELS STUDENT PREP Our two to four day preparatory Labs are student-only programmes designed for young actors preparing for school exams or those wishing to audition for drama school.
 BEST SUITED FOR: STUDENTS MASTERCLASS Our masterclasses provide an in-depth, group-focused exploration of Embodiment for seasoned actors & Labbers, using a set of tools to unlock subconscious results and enhance authenticity in performance.
-BEST SUITED FOR: EXPERIENCED | PROFESSIONALS RESIDENCY The Lab Acting Residency combines the Mentorship Programme structure with Crete’s natural beauty.
+BEST SUITED FOR: EXPERIENCED | PROFESSIONALS RETREAT The Physical Lab Retreat combines the Mentorship Programme structure with Crete’s natural beauty.
 Over six days, participants receive personalized training and career guidance from Yorgos.
 BEST SUITED FOR: PROFESSIONALS MENTORSHIP For professional actors aiming to advance their careers, our 6-day Mentorship programs provide personalized training and creative guidance to refine their unique acting technique.
 BEST SUITED FOR: PROFESSIONALS PRIVATE COACHING Want to refine your technique, build a character, or prepare for an upcoming project?
 Private one-on-one coaching is available with Lab founder Yorgos for actors and performers.
-BEST SUITED FOR: EXPERIENCED | PROFESSIONALS UPCOMING LABS PARIS ALL LEVELS PARIS PHYSICAL LAB 20-22 JUNE 2025 Reveal your truest essence.
-Open to experienced Labbers and those new to the Lab's ethos, this three-day Lab in Paris with Tatiana is an exploration into the core principles of deconditioning, grounding, and presence.
-Walk away feeling more connected to yourself and your art.
-MORE INFO TATIANA SPIVAKOVA LONDON EXPERIENCED EMBODIMENT MASTERCLASS 19 & 20 JULY 2025 Unlock your artistic freedom through deep embodiment.
-This transformative masterclass immerses actors in durational, group-oriented practices that awaken creative impulses and refine intuition.
-Elevate your presence, sharpen your instincts, and fully embody your craft like never before.
-MORE INFO YORGOS KARAMALEGOS CRETE PRO LEVEL ANNUAL ACTING RESIDENCY 13-20 OCTOBER 2025 Experience an accelerated journey to career mastery with our six-day acting residency on the beautiful island of Crete.
-Led by Lab founder, Yorgos Karamalegos, this program is specifically designed for professional actors seeking to recharge & deepen their craft.
-MORE INFO YORGOS KARAMALEGOS FEATURED ARTICLES Spiritual Embodiment — the essential foundation for authentic presence in acting The last two Mentorship Masterclasses—the one in Paris in November 2024 and particularly the one we just finished in London—have become the closest we have ever been to our real nature: an open space for true research in presence and performance.
-Yorgos Karamalegos 5 days ago 3 min read 34 0 comments 0 1 like.
-Post not marked as liked 1 5 Reasons Why Finding Your Own Acting Technique Matters Five reasons why having your own unique acting technique is important to your success as an actor.
-ACTING & PERFORMANCE Nick Pollifrone Apr 10 5 min read 30 0 comments 0 1 like.
-Post not marked as liked 1 An embodiment of your free spirit, a spiritual embodiment.
-Unlock your true self through embodiment!
-Experience personal freedom and artistic expression on this transformative journey.
-Join me!
-EMBODIMENT Yorgos Karamalegos Oct 6, 2024 2 min read 75 0 comments 0 5 likes.
-Post not marked as liked 5 1 2 3 "I didn’t realise how forcefully that lock was going to burst open and how the work that we’re doing is just so important—not just for you as an actor, as an artist, but as a person!"
+BEST SUITED FOR: EXPERIENCED | PROFESSIONALS UPCOMING LABS BRUSSELS PRO LEVEL 2-DAY PRESENCE IN ACTING LAB | BRUSSELS 14 & 15 FEBRUARY 2026 An immersive two-day workshop dedicated to cultivating presence and authenticity in performance.
+This work is a journey toward uncovering one’s most authentic self and embodying a free, uninhibited artistic spirit.
+MORE INFO YORGOS KARAMALEGOS PARIS EXPERIENCED AUDITION INTENSIVE 19-22 FEBRUARY 2026 Join Tatiana Spivakova for a four-day immersive Lab exploring the art of auditioning—an experiential journey uniting technique, presence, and authenticity.
+This intensive offers a safe, exploratory space to rediscover freedom within structure and truth within performance.
+MORE INFO TATIANA SPIVAKOVA TALLINN PRO LEVEL 2-DAY PRESENCE IN ACTING | TALLINN 24 & 25 FEBRUARY 2026 An immersive two-day workshop dedicated to cultivating presence and authenticity in performance.
+This work is a journey toward uncovering one’s most authentic self and embodying a free, uninhibited artistic spirit.
+MORE INFO YORGOS KARAMALEGOS ATHENS PRO LEVEL 2-DAY PRESENCE IN ACTING LAB | ATHENS 7 & 8 MARCH 2026 An immersive two-day workshop dedicated to cultivating presence and authenticity in performance.
+This work is a journey toward uncovering one’s most authentic self and embodying a free, uninhibited artistic spirit.
+MORE INFO YORGOS KARAMALEGOS CRETE PRO LEVEL PHYSICAL LAB RETREAT 28 SEPT - 5 OCT 2026 Dedicated to cultivating presence and authenticity in performance, the Physical Lab Retreat is a journey toward uncovering one’s most authentic self and embodying a free, uninhibited artistic spirit.
+MORE INFO YORGOS KARAMALEGOS DISTINGUISHED LABBERS Physical Lab is fueled by the talent of world-class professionals from across the globe.
+SIMONA BROWN LONDON JOSÉPHINE BERRY PARIS DORIS TISLAR TALLINN MICHEL BIEL PARIS & LOS ANGELES CYRIL GUEÏ PARIS JONATHAN HOWARD LOS ANGELES DIANE VENORA LOS ANGELES TOM KELSEY LONDON SOPHIE AUJESKY VIENNA RODA FAWAZ BRUSSELS ZINA KHAKHOULIA PARIS ALEX MCMORRAN LONDON ALEX CROCKFORD LONDON MARQUISE ALSTON LOS ANGELES JIMENA LARRAGUIVEL LONDON OUR LABBERS HAVE WORKED WITH THE BIGGEST NAMES IN THE INDUSTRY!
+AND MORE FEATURED ARTICLES Exploring Acting from Within: Self-Research to Scene Work Every actor’s inquiry is different: one might want to take bolder risks, another to embody their voice fully, another to explore the rawness of the emotions through the lens of the character or the freedom of impulses discovered through embodiment, or to perform an extended scene free of interruption to see where presence can guide them.
+Yorgos Karamalegos Nov 3, 2025 2 min read A letter from Aptera, Crete As I am reflecting on what happened over the six days during our Physical Lab Retreat, distilling the process, it comes down to two very simple questions that were at the centre of our research: What obstacle in your acting craft do you wish to overcome, and are you ready to do so?
+What can you already recognise emotionally in the scene and in the character you have chosen to work on?
+Yorgos Karamalegos Oct 25, 2025 2 min read Spiritual Embodiment — the essential foundation for authentic presence in acting The last two Mentorship Masterclasses—the one in Paris in November 2024 and particularly the one we just finished in London—have become the closest we have ever been to our real nature: an open space for true research in presence and performance.
+Yorgos Karamalegos Jun 7, 2025 3 min read 1 2 3 4 "I didn’t realise how forcefully that lock was going to burst open and how the work that we’re doing is just so important—not just for you as an actor, as an artist, but as a person!"
 NOOR HAMDI NYC "Yorgos has such an understanding and knowledge of how to take care of ourselves on a personal level when we’re doing this kind of work and living this kind of life."
-HELEN PERCIVAL LONDON DISTINGUISHED LABBERS PHYSICAL LAB IS FUELED BY THE TALENT OF WORLD-CLASS PROFESSIONALS FROM ACROSS THE GLOBE MANY OF OUR LABBERS HAVE WORKED WITH THE BIGGEST NAMES IN THE INDUSTRY!
-SIMONA BROWN LONDON JOSÉPHINE BERRY PARIS DORIS TISLAR TALLINN MICHEL BIEL PARIS CYRIL GUEÏ PARIS JONATHAN HOWARD LONDON DIANE VENORA NEW YORK TOM KELSEY LONDON SOPHIE AUJESKY VIENNA RODA FAWAZ BRUSSELS ZINA KHAKHOULIA PARIS ALEX MCMORRAN LONDON ALEX CROCKFORD LONDON MARQUISE ALSTON LOS ANGELES JIMENA LARRAGUIVEL LONDON AND MORE CONTACT US Have questions about the Lab that you don't see answered on the website?
+HELEN PERCIVAL LONDON CONTACT US Have questions about the Lab that you don't see answered on the website?
 Want to bring the Lab to your city?
 Feel free to drop us a line using the contact form, or emailing directly to the address below: info@physicallab.co.uk Name* Email* Subject Long answer Submit

 View All